plotly/dash-ocean-optics/README.md

 ![on](screenshots/on.png)

-.
-Then, the live spectrometer data should appear on the plot.
-It may be necessary to click on auto-range to view the full spectrum:
+Then, the live spectrometer data should appear on the plot, and the model of the spectrometer should appear above the plot.
+It may be necessary to click on "autoscale" to view the full spectrum:

 ![autoscale](screenshots/autoscale.png)

 The controls below the plot will allow you to change parameters of the spectrometer.
+The dial labelled "light intensity" to the right of the plot will allow you to adjust the intensity of the light source selected below.

 ![change](screenshots/change.png)